petermanchester1987/verse-one-code-test/MYAPPROACH.md

 # My Approach

 I have only worked on one React based e-commerce project before, in a project that a coding tutor Basir had done on Youtube so this was a great challenge to try to do as efficiently and cleanly as possible.

-I worked with React and Redux on other projects, but am absolutely loving learning more and more everyday.
+I have worked with React and Redux on other projects, but have only had one from scratch online shop build to use as a guide post, so I really enjoyed the test and I'm absolutely loving learning more and more everyday.

 ## My objectives were: